alexeygridnev/virtual-interpreter/README.md

  - CUDA version: 12.2
  - GPUs: 2 x RTX 3080 / 1 x RTX 3060

+The code supports using just a CPU but in this case the audio generation will be slow.

 ## Used models:
  - multilingual speech recognition: [whisper](https://github.com/openai/whisper).
 From OpenAI but open source and runnable locally
  - translation: [argostranslate](https://github.com/argosopentech/argos-translate)